Converter Pattern in Java: Streamlining Data Conversion Across Layers

 Also known as

-The purpose of the Converter pattern is to provide a generic, common way of bidirectional conversion between corresponding types, allowing a clean implementation in which the types do not need to be aware of each other.
-Moreover, the Converter pattern introduces bidirectional collection mapping, reducing a boilerplate code to minimum.
+The purpose of the Converter Pattern is to provide a generic, systematic way of bidirectional conversion between corresponding data types.
+This allows for a clean, decoupled implementation where types are unaware of each other.
+Additionally, the Converter pattern supports bidirectional collection mapping, minimizing boilerplate code.

 In plain words